Smale's 6th problem for generic masses: Introduction

 All central configurations for $n=3$ were found by Euler and Lagrange explicitly.
 For $n=4$, Hampton and Moeckel~\cite{hampton2006finiteness} give an upper bound, 8472, on the number of solutions to a system of sparse polynomial equations describing the problem.
 Albouy and Kaloshin in~\cite{albouy2012finiteness} prove that the number of planar central configurations is finite for the five bodies of \emph{generic} masses.
 Their article gives a beautiful introduction to the history of the problem, which we shall not repeat, and an intricate proof of finiteness for $n=5$ in case of generic masses, an \emph{alternative} to which we develop.

 Our approach rests on tropical algebraic geometry apparatus.
 The approaches of~\cite{hampton2006finiteness} and \cite{albouy2012finiteness} can, in fact, be also described in the language of tropical geometry, which captures asymptotic behavior of algebraic solutions.
+The work of \cite{HJ11} combines polyhedral and polynomial computations to obtain equations for the set of possible exceptional choices of masses for which finiteness of central configurations in the spatial 5-body problem might not hold.
+In our new approach for showing generic finiteness in the planar 5-body problem we consider masses in a larger field with valuation, which empowers us with more tropical tools.
+This new technique leads us to the result using only polyhedral computations: in contrast with ~\cite{albouy2012finiteness,HJ11,hampton2006finiteness}, no other polynomials than those in the original equations are derived.

+We believe that our approach could be fruitful in attacking the case of $n=6$ generic masses, albeit our computations have not been successful so far; see \Cref{sec:n=6}.
+Counterintuitively, more special open cases for $n=5$ involving either symmetry or additional relations on masses may be harder given the nature of our method; see \Cref{sec:special}.